ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-modules/OVERVIEW.md

 ## Recent Changes & Current State

+### Cascaded Builds

+An opt-in `cascadedBuild` capability lets multiple UI5 libraries/apps that each integrate the same npm package (notably `@ui5/webcomponents`) share a single bundle instead of re-bundling and re-registering it.
+Each library writes `<library-root>/.ui5-tooling-modules/externals-manifest.json` describing the modules and Web Components packages it bundled together with their target UI5 (`gen`) paths; dependents that also enable `cascadedBuild` read those manifests and treat the already-bundled modules/packages as Rollup externals, referencing the owner library's bundled path.
+Resolution is per-module (a package can be split across owning libraries), build order is guaranteed via `determineRequiredDependencies`, and XML views get per-element namespace aliases.
+See [CASCADED_BUILD.md](CASCADED_BUILD.md) for the full design and the `showcases/ui5-cascaded-*` runnable example.

+**Middleware `.js`-suffix handling:** unlike the build task, the middleware serves the generated modules without rewriting dependency paths into the project namespace, so rollup's verbatim AMD specifiers kept their file extension on bare npm modules (e.g. `@ui5/webcomponents-base/dist/Device.js`).
+As the ui5loader appends `.js` itself, those requested `…/Device.js.js` (404) and failed with "Cannot use import statement outside a module".
+A middleware-only pass in `getBundleInfo` now strips a trailing `.js`/`.mjs`/`.cjs` from loader dependency arrays, while keeping the extension when it is part of the package name itself (e.g. `chart.js`) via `getNpmPackageName(specifier) === specifier`.
+Gated on `isMiddleware`, so build output is unchanged.

 ### Bundle Cache Invalidation Rework

 The cache key construction in [util.js](lib/util.js) was reworked end-to-end.
 The previous key only mixed `mtime(util.js)` + the max `mtime` of the entry modules, which silently reused stale bundles in several common scenarios.
 See [CACHE-INVALIDATION.md](CACHE-INVALIDATION.md) for the full design and gap analysis.